Zeljko-Predjeskovic/SolutionCompany/README.md

 ### About this project

 A Server side rendered web application manage the orders of the customers for a company.
-This projects purpose is to getting used with tomcat and jdbc.
-Since I use a lot of Springboot web, I thought about getting a perspective how the springboot web actually works, since it is running on a tomcat server.
+This project's purpose is getting used with tomcat and jdbc.
+Since I use a lot of Springboot web, I thought, getting a perspective of how the springboot web actually works, since it is running on a tomcat server.

 ### Setup project on IntelliJ